openplotter/docs/maiana/assembling.rst

 	This is a summary of the `official assembly manuals <https://github.com/peterantypas/maiana/tree/master/latest/Manuals>`_.

-1. The main PCBA (in ESD envelope).
+1. The main PCBA.

-2. The UART adapter (in ESD envelope).
+2. The UART adapter.

 3. The antenna tube.